Karina Okotel: Career and political activities

-The staunch social conservative has been linked with party president Robert Clark and Opposition Leader Michael O'Brien.
-She was replaced by Teena McQueen.
+A ‘staunch social conservative’ and a ‘significant factional player from the right wing of the Victorian division’, Okotel has had a falling out with Liberal Party powerbroker Marcus Bastiaan and has since been factionally linked with party president Robert Clark and former Opposition Leader Michael O'Brien.

+Okotel was one of very few senior figures within the Victorian Liberal Party who supported the yes vote in the Indigenous Voice to Parliament referendum.

 Personal life

 Okotel met her husband, David, a Ugandan, during her time working for Baptist World Aid.
 The pair went on to make a documentary about Uganda's internally displaced people and child soldiers.
 The couple married in Uganda in 2010 and have three children.